 In domestic violence cases, I always consider the use of a diversionary program as a last resort after exploring all other available options.
 In every case I fight to exhaust every available option to get your case dismissed before using a diversionary program.
 Your first step in every domestic violence assault case is to visit us for a free consultation to discuss the facts of your case.
 From there we can work to plan the best strategy to defend your case.Let Us Fight Your Domestic Violence Assault Charge!

 We provide free initial consultations.
-We have 25 years of Court room experience throughout the State of Connecticut.
+We have more than 30 years of Court room experience throughout the State of Connecticut.
 We will discuss your goals of the representation which are usually a dismissal or a reduction of the charges and any special concerns that you may have .
 Often working with an experienced Stamford domestic violence assault lawyer can make the difference in having your case dismissed or reduced down to a lesser charge.

 If you been arrested for Domestic Violence Assault in Greenwich, Stamford, Norwalk, Darien, New Canaan, Cos Cob, Fairfield, Westport, Wilton, Weston, Bridgeport and throughout the County of Fairfield do not hesitate to contact the Law Offices of Allan F. Friedman.
 We work on a flat fee basis and our rates are reasonable.
 We offer payments plans as needed.
 Call Attorney Friedman at (203) 357-5555 to schedule your free initial consultation we are available 24/7.
 Or you can contact us online for a prompt response.